 If you’ve run into bugs or issues using Session, please contact us via email at [email protected] above or the open group feedback.getsession.org — the team would love to hear your thoughts about Session!

-It may also be worth reading our FAQ.
+It may also be worth reading the Session FAQ.

 You’re good to go!

-You’re all set — use Session to help maintain your messaging privacy and security.
-Remember, no application is completely foolproof, Session is just the how of secure messaging.
+You’re all set to start messaging with Session while maintaining your privacy and security.
+But remember, no application is completely foolproof.
+Session is just the how of secure messaging.
 The who matters as well — be careful not to share any sensitive information with people you don’t know or who may not act in your best interest.

 If you would like to know more about Session, we’d love to hear from you!
 There are lots of ways to get in touch with us.
-Once again, feel free to reach out via email [email protected], or you can also join our lovely community by joining this open group: chat.getsession.org.
+Once again, feel free to reach out via email [email protected].